By Ian McNally

-Angular with Coffeescript were my go-tos.
-React doesn’t play well with Coffeescript, so I decided to write it in ES6.
+Angular and CoffeeScript were my go-tos.
+React doesn’t play well with CoffeeScript, so I decided to write it in ES6.
 Why not lean into the future?
 Accordingly, some of my points in this post will deal ES6 and not necessarily React.

-To handle transpiling ES6 to ES5, I used 6to5, now known as babel.
-Finally, to handle module loading, I used browserify.
+To handle transpiling ES6 to ES5, I used 6to5, now known as Babel.
+Finally, to handle module loading, I used Browserify.
 I’m really digging the import statements in ES6.
-Also, having all the source code build to one file, with all dependencies, means I can have a lean index.html with async and defer tags.
+Also, having all the source code build to one file, with all dependencies, means I can have a lean index.html with

 So, I already had my containers.
 Breaking them up into components was easy:

-It’s something I got used to, but like I mentioned, it contributes to a feeling of distance between the markup and rendered HTML.
+It’s something I got used to, but as I mentioned, it contributes to a feeling of distance between the markup and rendered HTML.